influitive/apartment/README.md

 ### Switching Databases per request

-You can have Apartment route to the appropriate database per request by adding a warden task in application.rb. (assuming you're using Devise or some other Warden based auth solution) At Influitive for instance, we route dbs based on subdomain.
-We do something like the following:
+You can have Apartment route to the appropriate database by adding some Rack middleware.

-    Warden::Manager.on_request do |proxy|
-      Apartment::Database.switch proxy.request.subdomain
+Apartment can support many different "Elevators" that can take care of this routing to your data.
+In house, we use the subdomain elevator, which analyzes the subdomain of the request and switches to a database schema of the same name.
+It can be used like so:

+    # application.rb
+    module My Application
+      class Application < Rails::Application

+        config.middleware.use 'Apartment::Elevators::Subdomain'
       end

-Note that if your authentication model is a global model (ie. not multi-tenanted) you can also use `Warden::Manager.after_set_user` but if it IS multi-tenanted, you MUST switch the db before your user is set
+    end

 ### Excluding models

 If you have some models that should always access the 'root' database, you can specify this by configuring